Download here the summary poster and the PhD thesis related to this project.

 Snapshot of a Dutch floodplain that is managed with grazing and a typical field work to identify the corresponding vegetation patterns.
-(Source: Rijkswaterstaat and Beeldtaal)
+(Source: Left: Rijkswaterstaat and Right: Bureau Beeldtaal Filmmakers.
+RiverCare video).

-A combined approach to understand the evolution of vegetation dynamics over wet and dry conditions.
+A combined approach to understand the vegetation characteristics influencing growth.

 Unlike the floodplain vegetation of natural flowing rivers, the floodplain vegetation of modified rivers is not equally exposed to the river fierce erosion and/or sedimentation.
 Without any maintenance such as floodplain excavation and grazing with animals; the growth of herbaceous and grassland vegetation may create resistance for the river to flow.
 A specific combination of plant species at a given location may differently evolve when floods or droughts occurred.
 Therefore, it is useful to know how fast vegetation evolves over time and which vegetation characteristics influence their growth for wet and dry conditions.